It's good to go through the Exchange Hybrid test plan checklist before you start to…

 Sign in to Microsoft 365 admin center.
 Go to Settings > Domains.
 Click on the domain that you want to configure the SPF record for.
 In this example, it’s the domain exoip.com.

 Click on the tab DNS records, and down below, there are three records for Exchange Online:

 The one that we are interested in for now is the TXT record, which is the SPF record for Exchange Online.
 Click on the TXT record.

-The domain already has an SPF record configured, v=spf1 mx -all.
-The SPF record is telling that the MX record is an approved sender for the domain.
-The MX record is resolving to the Exchange Servers.
-Email coming from the on-premises Exchange Servers is authorized, and everything else is not.
+The domain already has an SPF record configured, v=spf1 include:spf.spambull.com a -all.
+The SPF record tells that the SpamBull spam filter and A record is an approved sender for the domain.
+Therefore, email coming from the SpamBull spam filter and A record is authorized, and everything else is not.